AdaptableTools/openfin-demo/README.md

 ### Alert

 An [Alert](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function) (of type 'Warning') has been configured in _Position View_ to fire when Position Coumn value > 70,000 - will trigger an OpenFin Notification

+A [Prevent Edit Alert](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function) has been added to the _Trades_ view that the 'Notional' column cannot be negative.

 ### Conditional Style